juhahinkula/reactRouterAuthentication/README.md

 - Install packages: npm install OR yarn
 - Create Firebase project with authentication
 - Modify config.js with your own firebase settings
+- Run the application: npm start OR yarn start